Best Home Electrolysis Machine Review – Top 4 List for [insert_php]echo date(‘M. Y’);[/insert_php] with Buying Guide

 2. Aavexx 600 Blend-Tone Transdermal and Conventional Electrolysis Machine

-This is the real deal with a price to match, nearly $1000, and it combines both galvanic electrolysis and thermolysis techniques for an approach known as “blend” electrolysis.
+This is the real deal with a price to match, and it combines both galvanic electrolysis and thermolysis techniques for an approach known as “blend” electrolysis.
 You can use each technique individually or use them together (that’s the “blend”) to theoretically improve the overall performance of the unit.

-GroomNStyle looks at the Aavexx 600 mostly as a conventional galvanic machine because it can be used that way, with a powerful 24,000 kuv output capable of either old-fashioned single-output or multiple output modes to treat as many as a dozen hair follicles at once.
-But the blend approach is definitely interesting.
+Groom+Style looks at the Aavexx 600 mostly as a conventional galvanic machine because it can be used that way, with a powerful 24,000 kuv output capable of either old-fashioned single-output or multiple output modes to treat as many as a dozen hair follicles at once.
+But the blended approach is definitely interesting.
 In a nutshell, the galvanic process interacts with the saline at the base of the hair follicle (and sometimes with extra salt water applied to the area) to create an acidic material in the follicle that destroys it.
 In the blend method, radio waves from thermolysis heat the acid even more than normal, for greater dispersion and more permanent hair removal.

 The Blend-Tone was designed for “real users” with a foot switch, programmable auto-timer, current overload protection and all the accessories you’ll need, as well as a comprehensive electrolysis guide with lots of instructions and detailed photos.
 It’s built primarily from plastic (which is why it doesn’t cost the thousands of dollars that professional models do), but the key components are made from stainless steel.
 In truth, many salons use this same machine, which is why (in addition to the price) you won’t see many consumer reviews for the Aavexx online.